camilasbraz/streamlit-case-kraftHeinz/README.md

 ## Features

+- Display an interactive table with filtering options to identify the irregular lines.
 - Display cards showing irregularities in different columns.
 - Visualization of irregularities' distribution and comparisons.
 - Highlight discrepancies between two data sources.